LG Electronics: 1970s–1990s

-Goldstar first went public in 1970; by 1976, it was producing 1 million televisions annually.
+Goldstar first went public in 1970; by 1976, it was producing one million televisions annually.
 In 1982, Goldstar opened its first overseas factory, which was based in Huntsville, Alabama.
 In 1994, GoldStar officially adopted the LG Electronics brand and a new corporate logo.
 In 1995, LG Electronics acquired the US-based TV manufacturer Zenith and absorbed it four years later.
 Also in that year, LG Electronics made the world's first CDMA digital mobile handsets and supplied Ameritech and GTE in the US, the LGC-330W digital cellular phone.
 The company was also awarded UL certification in the US.
 In 1998, LG developed the world's first 60-inch plasma TV and established a joint venture in 1999 with Philips – LG.Philips LCD – which now goes by the name LG Display.
 In 1999, LG Semiconductor merged with Hynix.

 2000s–present

+LG Electronics had operated LGE.com in 2000.

 In order to create a holding company, the former LG Electronics was split off in 2002, with the "new" LG Electronics being spun off and the "old" LG Electronics changing its name to LG EI.
-It was then merged with and into LG CI in 2003 (the legal successor of the former LG Chem), so the company that started as GoldStar does not currently exist.
+It was then merged with and into LG CI in 2003 (the legal successor of the former LG Chem), so the company that started as GoldStar does not exist.

 LG Electronics plays a large role in the global consumer electronics industry; it was the second-largest LCD TV manufacturer worldwide as of 2013.
 By 2005, LG was a Top 100 global brand and recorded a brand growth of 14% in 2006.
 As of 2009, its display manufacturing affiliate, LG Display, was the world's largest LCD panel manufacturer.
 In 2010, LG Electronics entered the smartphone industry.
 LG Electronics has since continued to develop various electronic products, such as releasing the world's first 84-inch ultra-HD TV for retail sale.

 On 5 December 2012, the antitrust regulators of the European Union fined LG Electronics and five other major companies (Samsung, Thomson since 2010 known as Technicolor, Matsushita which today is Panasonic Corp, Philips and Toshiba) for fixing prices of TV cathode-ray tubes in two cartels lasting nearly a decade.

 On 11 June 2015, LG Electronics found itself in the midst of a human rights controversy when The Guardian published an article by Rosa Moreno, a former employee of an LG television assembly factory.
+Moreno was offered $3800 in compensation after losing both hands in an industrial accident while working for a subcontrator making parts for LG-branded flatscreen televisions.

 At the end of 2016, LG Electronics merged its German branch (situated in Ratingen) and European headquarter (situated in London) together in Eschborn, a suburb of Frankfurt am Main.

 In March 2017, LG Electronics was sued for its handling of hardware failures with recent smartphones such as the LG G4.